Gamma-based clustering via ordered means with application to gene-expression analysis: Linear independence and proof of Theorem Linear independence and proof of Theorem 3

-{\em Linear independence and proof of Theorem 3}.
 Consider the three-dimensional case, and initially consider a single replicate in each of the three groups.
 Data on each gene form the vector $(x,y,z)$, say, of three positive reals.
 Thirteen component densities $p(x,y,z|\eta)$ constitute the mixture model (Table~\ref{tab:pg10}).
 For a vector $a=(a_\eta)$ of reals, the test function is $ T_a(x,y,z) = \sum_\eta a_\eta p(x,y,z|\eta) $.
 It needs to be shown that if $T_a(x,y,z) = 0$ for all $x,y,z>0$, then $a_\eta=0$ for all structures $\eta$.
 Specializing~(\ref{eq:gg}) to this case, and eliminating the positive factor $(xyz)^{\alpha-1}$, we see that $T_a(x,y,z)=0$ is equivalent to